The Minnesota Problem

 Late Summer 2022 Memphis Grill Update:

 Replacement grill arrived in April and has now finally been installed.
 We’ve only been able to use it about a half dozen times but overall it works much better than our prior grill.
 We’ve not experienced any of the abnormalities discussed above and so far it’s functioned as advertised.
-A few issues:
+Well, not for long.
+See note above.

 –